 Aims and objectives

-Continuing from the earlier pilot project EAP296, this project will digitise 62,854 pages of manuscripts and 479 hand-made initiation cards relating to Bön, the little-known pre-Buddhist religion of Tibet, held by the Yungdrung Library of Menri Monastery in Dolanji (a remote, difficult to reach village in the Himalayan foothills of India).
+Continuing from the earlier pilot project EAP296, this project aimed to digitise 62,854 pages of manuscripts and 479 hand-made initiation cards relating to Bön, the little-known pre-Buddhist religion of Tibet, held by the Yungdrung Library of Menri Monastery in Dolanji (a remote, difficult to reach village in the Himalayan foothills of India).
 These unique materials were rescued from centuries-old Bön monasteries in Tibet before they were destroyed during the Cultural Revolution (1966-69), and Menri Monastery in North India now holds the largest collection of such materials in the world.
 They are essential to support the efforts of Bön monks and nuns to preserve their unique culture as well as the efforts of scholars elsewhere to understand not only the Bön religion but also the distinctive aspects of Tibetan Buddhism and the early cultural and intellectual history of Tibet and Central Asia.

 A wide range of subject matter is covered by these manuscripts, including metaphysics, dialectics, logic, history, grammar, poetry, rules of monastic discipline, astronomy/astrology, medicine, divination, mantras, guidance in recognising the stages of inner progress, as well as numerous biographies of prominent teachers (most hagiographical in nature, but some with a degree of historical accuracy), musical scores, and practical instruction manuals for the creation and consecration of paintings, sculptures, mandalas, ritual offerings, reliquaries, amulets, and talismans.